 • Volatility and gap moves during market opens

 Beta exposure is magnified daily, not annually.
-For example, a 2x ETF doesn’t mean double the return over a year—it means double the daily performance.
+A 2x ETF doesn’t mean double the return over a year.
+It means double the daily performance, and that’s a distinction that changes everything about how you plan your trades.

-Over a month or more, the actual outcome will vary significantly based on price path and volatility.
+Over a month or more, your actual outcome will vary considerably based on price path and the level of volatility you encounter.

-Understanding how leveraged ETFs work—particularly their reliance on daily compounding and derivatives exposure—is essential for any investor seeking to use them for short-term trades, hedging, or high-conviction tactical strategies.
+Understanding how leveraged ETFs work, especially their reliance on daily compounding and derivatives exposure, is essential before you use them for short-term trades, hedging, or high-conviction tactical strategies.
+The Financial Times has covered the structural risks of these instruments in depth, and it’s worth your time.

 Key Features of Leveraged ETFs